Nessa

 Nessa Diab, known mononymously as Nessa, is an American radio and TV personality and television host.

 Early life and education

-Nessa was born to an Egyptian father and mother.
+Nessa was born to Egyptian parents.
 She has two brothers.
 She grew up in Southern California but her dad's job frequently moved her family between California and Saudi Arabia.
 She graduated with a degree in mass communications from the University of California, Berkeley.

 Career

 While in college, Nessa interned at San Francisco Bay Area Top 40 station Wild 94.9.
 Eventually, she got her own show, "The Baydestrian Report," which covered news in the Bay Area.